How to Setup Google Nest WiFi – Step by Step

 Setting up an access point is the same as setting up the Nest router, but the process is complete as soon as you scan the QR code and pick the access point’s location.
 You won’t need to enter your Wi-Fi username and password because the link is already active.

-Note: Google Nest WiFi is a mesh system with points that come with built-in speakers, meaning you can use them for ‘Hey Google‘ and ‘OK Google‘ Google Assistant commands.
+Note: Google Nest WiFi Points feature built-in speakers with Google Assistant support, allowing you to use voice commands such as ‘Hey Google’ and ‘OK Google’ directly from the WiFi points.
 Also, this system is available in various configurations such as ‘1+1‘ and ‘1 + 2.’

 Final Thought